cflixdev-projects/chip8-emulator/README.md

 }
 ```

-Each instruction updates the framebuffer and timers independently of the render tick, keeping emulation speed consistent across different host machines.
+Timers and the framebuffer are updated independently of the render tick, so emulation speed does not depend on the host's refresh rate.

 ---

-## 📄 License
+## License

-Released under the **MIT License** — see `LICENSE` for details.
+MIT — see `LICENSE` for details.